zeek/zeek-docs/doc/scripting/javascript.rst

 Hello World
 ===========

-When JavaScript is executed by Zeek, a global ``zeek`` object is added to the global namespace.
+When JavaScript is executed by Zeek, a ``zeek`` object is added to the JavaScript's global namespace.
-This object can be used to register event or hook handlers, raise new Zeek events, invoking Zeek side functions, etc. Think the global ``document`` object in a browser, but for Zeek functionality.
+This object can be used to register event or hook handlers, raise new Zeek events, invoking Zeek side functions, etc. This is similar to the global ``document`` object in a browser, but for Zeek functionality.

 The API documentation for the global ``zeek`` object created is available in the `ZeekJS documentation`_.

 .. note: External due to requiring npm/jsdoc during building.

-The following script calls the :zeek:see:`zeek_version` builtin function and uses JavaScript's ``console.log()`` for printing a Hello message within a ``zeek_init`` handler:
+The following script calls the :zeek:see:`zeek_version` built-in function and uses JavaScript's ``console.log()`` for printing a Hello message within a ``zeek_init`` handler: